Does Medicare Cover Continuous Passive Motion Machines ?

 - a prescription from a Medicare-enrolled doctor

-- you start treament with 48 hrs of surgery
+- you start treatment with 48 hrs of surgery

 - you are using a Medicare-enrolled “Participating” Supplier

-Typically Medicare Part B will cover 80% of the Medicare approved rental cost of the knee CPM machine, and you will be responsible for the co-payement of 20% of the Medicare-approved price, plus your deductible if it applies.
+Typically, Medicare Part B will cover 80% of the Medicare approved rental cost of the knee CPM machine, and you will be responsible for the co-payment of 20% of the Medicare-approved price, plus your deductible if it applies.

 Does Medicare cover ice machines ?

-Medicare considers that ice packs and cooling therapy devices are not “medically necessary”and as such they aren’t classiefied as Durable Medical Equipment, so are not covered by Medicare Part B for use in the home.
+Medicare considers that ice packs and cooling therapy devices are not “medically necessary” and as such they aren’t classified as Durable Medical Equipment, so are not covered by Medicare Part B for use in the home.

-You may be able to get coverage for an ice machine under Medicaid, HCBS waivers, 1915 waivers, State Assistive Technology Projects or State Financial Assistance Programms for the elderly.
+You may be able to get coverage for an ice machine under Medicaid, HCBS waivers, 1915 waivers, State Assistive Technology Projects or State Financial Assistance Programs for the elderly.